 Do you know that 12 rounds of Surya Namaskar burn nearly 156 calories.
 Surya namaskar or ‘the sun salutation’ dates its origin back to the 20th century.
-This modern yoga asana is performed in 12 steps, and each asana focuses on benefitting a specific part of the human body.
+This modern yoga asana is performed in 12 poses or steps, and each asana focuses on benefitting a specific part of the human body.

 Pranamasana or ‘Anjali mudra’ is the gesture of reverence that is considered as a sign of respect and greeting in India.
 Pranamasana is just like ‘Namaste’.
 While standing straight, join the palms of both your hands while keeping the fingertips pointing up.